CloudStrategyOfficial/document-aws-terraform-eks/An_introduction_to_Kubernetes.md

 ### K8s Objects Overview

-Kubernetes objects are entities that are used to represent the state of the cluster.
+- Kubernetes objects are entities that are used to represent the state of the cluster.
-Object: “record of intent” – once created, the cluster does its best to ensure it exists as defined.
+- Object: “record of intent” – once created, the cluster does its best to ensure it exists as defined.
 This is known as the cluster’s “desired state.”
-Kubernetes is always working to make an object’s “current state” equal to the object’s “desired state.”
-A desired state can describe:
+- Kubernetes is always working to make an object’s “current state” equal to the object’s “desired state.”

+#### A desired state can describe:

 - What pods (containers) are running, and on which nodes
 - IP endpoints that map to a logical group of containers
 - How many replicas of a container are running
 And much more…

-### K8s Objects Detail (1/2)
-### K8s Objects Detail (2/2)
+### K8s Objects Detail

+#### Pod
+- Smallest unit that is managed by Kubernetes, it runs one or more containers inside it

+#### DaemonSet
+- Implements a single instance of a pod on a worker node

+#### Deployment
+- Details how to roll out (or roll back) across versions of your application
+- You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate
+- You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments

+#### Use Case

+The following are typical use cases for Deployments:

+- Create a Deployment to rollout a ReplicaSet.
+The ReplicaSet creates Pods in the background.
+- Declare the new state of the Pods by updating the **PodTemplateSpec** of the Deployment.
+A new ReplicaSet is created and the Deployment manages moving the Pods from the old ReplicaSet to the new one at a controlled rate.
+Each new ReplicaSet updates the revision of the Deployment.
+- Rollback to an earlier Deployment revision if the current state of the Deployment is not stable.
+Each rollback updates the revision of the Deployment.
+- Scale up the Deployment to facilitate more load.
+- Pause the rollout of a Deployment to apply multiple fixes to its PodTemplateSpec and then resume it to start a new rollout.
+- Use the status of the Deployment as an indicator that a rollout has stuck.
+- Clean up older ReplicaSets that you don't need anymore.